 - Mag (magnum) - some manufacturers use a slightly heavier barrel (0.03" average) on magnum cartridges.

-- Sendaro - fluted barrel on Remington 700 "Sendaros is the same taper as their varmint barrel.
+- Sendero - fluted barrel on Remington 700 "Senderos is the same taper as their varmint barrel.

 - Varmint - not quite a bull, but getting there; called BBC by the stock makers.